 By now, even though many may have forgotten that Kubernetes has only been around for seven years, it has become a staple in the DevOps industry.
 Last year, IBM made headlines when it posted a job advert requiring a “minimum” of 12 years experience in Kubernetes, which included deploying microservices and other platforms, “hands-on” experience setting up platforms and managing secure secure secrets, as well as knowledge of container orchestration.
 According to several Twitter users, the requirements for the role were rather outlandish, especially since the very first GitHub post about Kubernetes originated on 7 June 2014.

 It has become more accessible to learn and gain experience with Kubernetes, which has been more available following the increase in demand for skills with the system.
-Google Cloud announced earlier this year it would offer free training for AI, multi-cloud services, machine learning, and data analytics, which included routes to foundational certificates.
-One course asks learners to demonstrate core infrastructure skills, such as how to deploy a virtual machine, write cloud shell commands, and run applications on Kubernetes.
+Google Cloud announced in 2021 it would offer free training for artificial intelligence (AI), multi-cloud services, machine learning, and data analytics, which included routes to foundational certificates.
+One course asks learners to demonstrate core infrastructure skills, such as how to deploy a VM, write cloud shell commands, and run applications on Kubernetes.